hardiksa/torqueOLD/x/claims/spec/04_hooks.md

 ## Staking Hook - Delegate Action

-The user delegates their EVMOS tokens to a validator.
+The user delegates their TORQUE tokens to a validator.
 Once the tokens are staked, the claimable amount corresponding to the delegate action is transferred to the user address:

 1. The user submits a `MsgDelegate`.
 2. Begin claiming process for the `ActionDelegate`.